scienting/atomea/docs/schemas/atomistic/design/index.md

 # Schema Design

-Each ensemble is represented by an `EnsembleSchema`, which includes:
+Each ensemble is represented by an `Ensemble`, which includes:

 -   `identification`: metadata and fingerprinting;
 -   `system`: atomic composition, charges, coordinates;